SohamMore100/reFokus.com/README.md

 # Refokus Website Clone

 Welcome to the Refokus website clone project!
-This project aims to replicate the design and functionality of the Refokus website using HTML, CSS, and JavaScript.
+This project aims to replicate the design and functionality of the Refokus website using HTML, CSS, JavaScript.
 Additionally, it utilizes Locomotive Scroll and GSAP for smooth scrolling effects, and Shery.js for animations.

 ## Features